 - Can imagine themselves one day working in public radio/podcasts

-HOW TO APPLY - DEADLINE TO APPLY: 8:30 a.m. on Wednesday, February 15, 2023.
-The application process involves submitting creative work and several documents, so interested students should leave enough time to develop a strong application.
+The application requires several documents, so interested students should leave enough time to develop a strong submission.

 Applications must include the following: